Saint-Pol-de-Léon Cathedral: Bells

 The oldest of the cathedral's six bells is that known as "Jaques".
 It dates to 1568 and came from the foundry of Artus Guimarch in Morlaix.
 It has a diameter of 1.56 metres and weighs 2,067 kilos.

 Confessional boxes

 There are nine confessional boxes in the cathedral.
 Five of these date to the 17th/18th century.

+Lectern

+The cathedral has a 16th-century lectern.

+Relics

+The cathedral's relics include Paul Aurélien's Celtic bell, one of the oldest Carolingian bells in Brittany and, in a crystal tube, a thorn held to be from Christ's crown.

 The Great Organ

 The great organ in the cathedral was built between 1657 and 1660 by the English refugee Robert Dallam.
-It is composed of 2118 pipes and is listed.
+It is composed of 2118 pipes and is a listed monument.
 It is said that in the design of the organ, Robert was influenced by the organ his father Thomas had built at Cambridge.
 Dallam had presented himself to the Quimper chapter in 1643 and explained to them that he was a refugee from religious persecution in England.
 Dallam was given several commissions in Finistère.
 He subsequently returned to England, where he died in 1665.
 His two sons stayed in Brittany and became organ manufacturers in the Quimper area.

-Lutrin

-The cathedral has a 16th-century lutrin.